-Croasdaile Village brings to residents of the central North Carolina area, who are age 62 and over, a way of retirement living known as "continuing care."
-This concept offers retirees a life style designed to meet their unique needs while allowing them the freedom to pursue their personal interests.
-Continuing care communities, such as Croasdaile Village, encompass these important components: a private residence, a wide array of personal services, assisted living services, and the security of long-term care in the on-site health center.
+The Cypress Glen Retirement Community (the "Community") brings to residents of the eastern North Carolina area, who are age 62 and over, a way of retirement living known as "continuing care."
+This concept offers retirees a lifestyle designed to meet their unique needs while allowing them the freedom to pursue their personal interests.
+Continuing care communities, such as the Community, encompass these important components: a private residence, a wide array of personal services, and the security of care in the on-site Health Center.

-Croasdaile Village is owned and operated by The United Methodist Retirement Homes, Incorporated ("UMRH"), a North Carolina not-for-profit corporation, which is committed to providing a quality adult community that is fiscally sound and genuinely responsive to resident needs.
-UMRH also owns Wesley Pines, a continuing care retirement community located in Lumberton, North Carolina and Cypress Glen Retirement Community, a continuing care retirement community located in Greenville, North Carolina.
-The financial information attached to this Disclosure Statement includes financial information for UMRH and the consolidated operations of Croasdaile Village, Cypress Glen and Wesley Pines.
+The Community is owned and operated by The United Methodist Retirement Homes, Incorporated ("UMRH").
+UMRH is a North Carolina not-for-profit corporation that is committed to providing a quality adult community that is fiscally sound and genuinely responsive to resident needs.
+UMRH also owns Croasdaile Village, a continuing care retirement community located in Durham, North Carolina and Wesley Pines, a continuing care retirement community located in Lumberton, North Carolina.
+The financial information contained in this Disclosure Statement includes financial information for UMRH and the consolidated operations of Croasdaile Village, Cypress Glen and Wesley Pines.
 (See further explanation under the "Financial Information" section of this Disclosure Statement.)

-One of the purposes of this Disclosure Statement is to explain to prospective residents, their families, and their advisors who and what is involved in the operation of Croasdaile Village.
+One of the purposes of this Disclosure Statement is to explain to prospective residents, their families, and their advisors who and what is involved in the operation of the Community.
 This Disclosure Statement was prepared on the basis of information available at the time of its publication and assumptions, which were believed to be realistic as of that date.
 Such information and assumptions are, of course, subject to change and, in particular, are significantly affected by changes in inflation and interest rates.